mubaidr/ForgetThatPage/README.md

 Same as Chrome version

 ## Versioning
+### Version 1.x.x - Work In Progress
+* If the url ends with '/', delete without '/'.
+If it doesn't, delete url with the '/'

 ### Version 1.5.0 - 17/10/2016
 * Delete downloads list for page url
 * Options page.
 By default everything is deleted but the user can choose not to delete cookies and/or sessionStorage and/or localStorage